libevent/libevent/README.md

 # If tests should be compiled or not
 EVENT__DISABLE_TESTS:BOOL=OFF

-# Define if libevent should not be compiled with thread support
+# Define if Libevent should not be compiled with thread support
 EVENT__DISABLE_THREAD_SUPPORT:BOOL=OFF

 # Enables verbose debugging